Stronger Communities Programme (SCP)Overview

 Eligible activities must directly relate to the project and can include:

-- Fit out, alterations and/or extensions to existing premises (e.g. air-conditioning, kitchen upgrades, TVs, furniture, fixtures and fittings).
+- Fit out, alterations and/or extensions to existing premises (e.g. air-conditioning, kitchen upgrades, TVs, furniture, fixtures and fittings, painting).

-- Acquisition of equipment such as ICT hardware and associated software.
+- Acquisition and installation of equipment, including ICT hardware and associated operating software and user licences.

-- Modifications to leased buildings or grounds, for example, refurbishing must have the support from the owner.
+- Modifications and refurbishments to leased buildings or grounds, providing approval has been given by the owner.

 - Upgrades, construction and fit-out of community spaces (e.g. men’s sheds, community centres, scout halls etc.).

 - Development or upgrade of bike paths, streetscapes, skate parks or community gardens.

-- Upgrades of sporting facilities including new scoreboards, spectator seating, goalposts, new turf, fit-out of change rooms, new canteen, new lights, medical equipment, upgrade drainage and water systems, gymnasiums.
+- Upgrades of sporting facilities and fields including new scoreboards, spectator seating, goalposts, fit-out of change rooms, new canteen, new lights, medical equipment, upgrade drainage and water systems, gymnasiums.

-- Upgrade of facilities to provide disabled access.
+- Upgrade of facilities to provide inclusive access.

 - Upgrade or installation of park furniture including shade/shelters, BBQs, toilet facilities, drinking fountains.

-- Acquiring equipment for the local State Emergency Service.
+- Acquiring equipment for the local State Emergency Service and rural fire brigades.

-- Acquiring vehicles and trailers for community transport/services, surf lifesaving, medical transport.
+- Acquiring vehicles and trailers (and their modification) for community transport/services, surf lifesaving, medical transport.

-Please refer to the Guidelines for complete information on eligible activities.
+Please refer to the Guidelines for the complete list of eligible activities and expenditure.